XCentium/SC-Plugin-Gift-Wrap/README.md

 - This integrates with and extends commerce Carts plugin functionality by adding gift box `CartLevelAwardedAdjustment` to a `Cart` object.
 - The plugin includes back-end functionality that can be integrated with your Sitecore components using `Sitecore.Commerce.ServiceProxy`.
 - Developed for Commerce 9 Update-3; however, Sitecore Commerce NuGet packages can be updated to match your installed version.
-- It is very easy to integrate or extend to fit your needs.

 ## Sponsor